 A user has been invited to a group channel.

 A user has declined an invitation to a group channel.

 A user has left a group channel.

 A message has been pinned or unpinned in a group channel.

 A poll has been updated in a group channel.

 A user has voted on a poll in a group channel.

-Message changelog has been received.
+Message changelog has been received in the following cases:

 A message gap has been filled.